 How people elect parliaments

-This page is the entry point to this site’s collection of election results data and analysis.
+This page will form the entry point to this site’s collection of election results data and analysis.
 It cover elections in a limited selection of specific nations (and selected sub-national jurisdictions).

 → Covered nations